Siddhesh19991/Malignant-Benign/README.md

 Breast Cancer Wisconsin (Diagnostic) Data Set

-Analysing the dataset and predicting whether a patient has malignant or benign.
+Analysing the dataset and predicting whether a patient has malignant(cancerous) or benign tumors.

 The features are computed from a digitized image of a fine needle aspirate (FNA) of a breast mass.
 They describe characteristics of the cell nuclei present in the image.